Making The Taliban Great Again - September 17th, Hour 3

 Again, my advice is always to check with your doctor.

-And then he cited a study out of Israel that showed the same thing.
+And then he cited a study out of Israel that showed the same thing, a dramatically better immunity for people that have natural immunity.

 In other words, people that had COVID and survived it.

-And here's another question you gotta ask.
+And here's another question you got to ask.

 And it kind of takes me on which path I want to go down and really dig in further.

-But like when I feel like when the government has access to large quantities of information and data, and that data is not released to the public, that alone is circumstantial evidence that data does not support the narrative.
+But when I feel like when the government has access to large quantities of information and data, and that data is not released to the public, that alone is circumstantial evidence.

 So as a result, the U.S. releases very little data on this stuff.